-Then, a new trophy was introduced and used until 2014 when the preparations for Jordan 2018 required a brand new look.
+The AFC Women's Asian CupTM received a brand overhaul in 2001.
+Still under the name Asian Women's Championship, the same trophy from 1995 was used for one more edition.
+In 2003, for the tournament in Thailand, the AFC completely redesigned the trophy with a more modern look.
+This new trophy was used until 2014 when the preparations for Jordan 2018 required a brand new look.
 As part of the event preparations, the new trophy was launched by the AFC President Shaikh Salman bin Ebrahim Al Khalifa at a formal event.
-The new trophy featured handles for the first time since 1993.
-The six silver bars making up the handles point symbolically to the six teams from the first competition in 1975.
-The 2018 trophy was updated for the 2022 edition with the new and bolder AFC Women's Asian CupTM master brand.
+The 2018 trophy has been updated for the upcoming 2022 edition with the new and bolder AFC Women's Asian Cup[TM] master brand.
 The competition now has a powerful, elegant and authentic trophy to honour the legacy of past champions and celebrate the future winners of one of the oldest international women's competitions in world football.